 You’ve heard the story: Two hikers encounter an angry bear in the forest.
-One of them opens his backpack, pulls out his running shoes, and begins putting them on as fast as he can.
+One of them opens their backpack, pulls out their running shoes, and begins putting them on as fast as they can.
 The other watches and says incredulously, “You don’t think you’re going to outrun that bear, do you?”

 “I don’t have to outrun the bear,” the first hiker replies.
 “I only have to outrun you.”

-We have news for you: you’re one of the hikers, the bear is right behind you, and your competition just put on its running shoes.
-Sound familiar?
+Guess what?
+You’re one of the hikers, the bear is right behind you, and your competition just put on its running shoes.
 While competition in the restaurant business is nothing new, it is changing in ways we’ve never seen before.

 Competition in the Restaurant Industry

 There’s no question that the challenges faced by the restaurant industry lately will have repercussions that will last for years.
 Some found ways to thrive, some barely hung on, and some just couldn’t pull through.
 As new places cautiously open to replace those that closed, guests have new and different options to consider.
 Combine those trends with staffing shortages and increased demand for value from customers, and restaurant owners are finding it harder and harder to differentiate themselves from the competition.
 As the economy recovers, your customers will have more money to spend, but they’ll also have more choices as to where to spend it.

 The popularity of take out and delivery food service options have brought more businesses from outside the traditional restaurant industry into its circle of competition.
 Enter your latest competitor: convenience stores.
 More and more convenience stores are adding robust food service options to their product line.
 We’re not just talking about hot dogs and donuts here.
 Many stores are grabbing customers’ attention (and dollars) with high-quality deli items, healthy salads and wraps, and even gourmet meal replacement options that customers can grab quickly and heat up when they get home.

 How to Outrun Your Competition (And the Bear)